- Skip to main content

 Correlational research is conducted to understand the relationship between two entities and what impact each one of them has on the other.
 Using mathematical analysis methods, correlational research enables the researcher to correlate two or more variables .

-Such research can help understand patterns, relationships, trends, etc. Manipulation of one variable is possible to get the desired results as well.
-Generally, a conclusion cannot be drawn only on the basis of correlational research.
+Such research can help understand patterns, relationships, market research trends , etc. Manipulation of one variable can also yield the desired results.
+Generally, a conclusion cannot be drawn only based on correlational research.

-For example: Research can be conducted to understand the relationship between colors and gender-based audiences.
-Using such research and identifying the target audience, a company can choose the production of particular color products to be released in the market.
-This can enable the company to understand the supply and demand requirements of its products.
+For example, Research can be conducted to understand the relationship between colors and gender-based audiences.
+Using such research and identifying the target audience, a company can choose to produce particular-colored products for release in the market.
+This can enable the company to understand its products’ supply and demand requirements .

 Causal-comparative research is a method based on the comparison.
 It is used to deduce the cause-effect relationship between variables.
 Sometimes also known as quasi-experimental research, it involves establishing an independent variable and analyzing the effects on the dependent variable.

 In such research, data manipulation is not done; however, changes are observed in the variables or groups under the influence of the same changes.
-Drawing conclusions through such research is a little tricky as independent and dependent variables will always exist in a group.
-Hence all other parameters have to be taken into consideration before drawing any inferences from the research.
+Concluding such research is tricky as independent and dependent variables will always exist in a group.
+Hence, all other parameters must be considered before any inferences from the research are drawn .

 For example: Research can be conducted to analyze the effect of good educational facilities in rural areas.
 Such a study can be done to analyze the changes in the group of people from rural areas when they are provided with good educational facilities and before that.

-Another example can be to analyze the effect of having dams and how it will affect the farmers or the production of crops in that area.
+Another example is analyzing the effect of dams on farmers or crop production in an area.

 Experimental research is based on trying to prove a theory.
 Such research may be useful in business research as it can let the product company know some behavioral traits of its consumers, which can lead to more revenue.
 In this method, an experiment is carried out on a set of audiences to observe and later analyze their behavior when impacted by certain parameters.